zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/_index.md

 * Enable CredSSP in the Host Server

-    The Powershell script leverages [CredSSP](https://docs.microsoft.com/en-us/windows/win32/secauthn/credential-security-support-provider) to delegate credentials from the management server to the target server for remote authentication.
+    The PowerShell script leverages [CredSSP](https://docs.microsoft.com/en-us/windows/win32/secauthn/credential-security-support-provider) to delegate credentials from the management server to the target server for remote authentication.
 It's required to allow the host server to receive credentials from a remote computer.

     ```powershell
     Enable-WSManCredSSP -Role Server